William Hood Simpson: Early war

 On 30 August 1940, Simpson was appointed to command the 9th Infantry Regiment at Fort Sam Houston, Texas.
 He was promoted to brigadier general on 1 October 1940, and served as the Assistant Division Commander (ADC) of the 2nd Infantry Division from 5 October 1940 to 4 April 1941, when Fred L. Walker succeeded him.
 From April to September 1941 he was the first commander of the country's largest Infantry Replacement Training Center, Camp Wolters, located in Mineral Wells, Texas.
-He received a promotion to temporary major general on 29 September 1941, and commanded the 35th Infantry Division, an National Guard formation, at Camp Robinson, Arkansas, from 15 October 1941 to 5 April 1942, for which he was awarded the Legion of Merit.
+He received a promotion to temporary major general on 29 September 1941, and commanded the 35th Infantry Division, a National Guard formation, at Camp Robinson, Arkansas, from 15 October 1941 to 5 April 1942, for which he was awarded the Legion of Merit.
 He then commanded the 30th Infantry Division, another National Guard formation, at Fort Jackson, South Carolina, until Leland Hobbs took command.
 On 31 August 1942, he took command of the newly created XII Corps.

 Simpson then commanded the Fourth United States Army from 29 September 1943 to 8 May 1944, with the three-star rank of lieutenant general as of 13 October 1943.
 In September 1943, the Fourth Army was reformed as an independent organization when its combined headquarters with the Western Defense Command was separated.
 A cadre for the Army headquarters was provided by the Western Defense Command, but all senior officers were approved or selected by Simpson.
 He brought his chief of staff, Colonel James E. Moore, with him from XII Corps.
 Moore had previously served with him as chief of staff of the 35th and 30th Infantry Divisions.
 The Fourth Army headquarters was initially in San Jose, California, and it functioned as a training army.
 In search of more office space, the headquarters was moved to the Presidio of Monterey, California, on 1 November, and then to Fort Sam Houston in January 1944, when it took over the training mission of the Third United States Army, which had moved overseas.

 Senior American commanders of the European theater of World War II.
 Seated, from left to right, are William H. Simpson, George S. Patton, Carl A. Spaatz, Dwight D. Eisenhower, Omar Bradley, Courtney Hodges, and Leonard T. Gerow;